jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/doing-the-work.md

 In six months, if a team has not delivered software with value to end users, meet with the project team to decide whether to continue the project.

 The Office of Management and Budget writes, in [their guidance for capital expenditures](https://www.whitehouse.gov/wp-content/uploads/2019/07/FY-2021-IT-Budget-Guidance.pdf#page=38), that "[a]ll software development projects must produce usable functionality at intervals of no more than six months."
-If the team has not been able to deliver value to users in that timespan, it's time for serious reflection and possible termination for default.
+If the team has not been able to deliver value to users in that timespan, it's time for serious reflection and possible termination for default. [^default]

 ##### Common antipatterns